CMUEberlyCenter/eberly-data-filter-and-repair/README.md

 * Instead of one column to be transformed, allow for multiples and ranges
 * Allow arguments to the filters
-* Add specific help for a filter/operations
+* Add specific help for each filter/operation
 * Generate a report in a file that provides details of what was done to each row with any exceptions and failures
 * Allow operations to add a column instead of working in place
+* Support the different formats of newlines